-If you didn't want a bridging loan what are your alternatives?
-A deposit bond will help you put a deposit on your new property, allowing you more time to arrange your own alternative finance.
+A deposit bond is another alternative to bridging loans.
+These can help borrowers put a deposit on their new property, allowing them more time to arrange their own alternative finance.
 Deposit bonds are ideal if you're buying a home but have money tied up in another property investment.

-- A bridging home loan is particularly useful if you want to stay in your old home while building rather than having to sell your old home first and renting while the building is taking place.
+- A bridging home loan can be useful if you want to stay in your old home while building rather than having to sell your old home first and renting while the building is taking place.

 - Once your building is finished and ready for you to move in you can then put your old house on the market for sale with vacant possession.

 - You have avoided having to move into the rental property during the interim and moving again into your new home on its completion.

 - If you are exiting a fixed loan there will inevitably be extra costs as well as establishment charges on the new loan, valuation fees and legal fees etc.